 Ostensibly, ICE has been given the power to request immigration detainers so that it can deport individuals it considers serious threats to public safety or national security.
 However, the statistics don’t seem to support that rationale.
 In the first six months of 2013 less than one in nine (10.8%) detainers met ICE’s stated goal of protecting the public from dangerous criminals.
 Some 62 percent of those targeted were individuals who had no criminal records or were in custody for minor violations, such as traffic stops.

 If ICE intends to take custody of you, they must provide you with a copy of the detainer form and a notice advising you that the agency intends to take you into its custody.

 Those who support detainers say that they make communities safer.
 Those opposed contend that detainers lead to racial profiling, violate the Fourth and Fifth Amendments, destroy trust with immigrant communities, and compel judges to issue higher criminal bonds.

 It should be noted that immigration detainers are not mandatory as a matter of law.
 It cannot be used to hold an individual indefinitely and has often times been improperly used by LEA and ICE.
 If you, or someone you know, is being unfairly subjected to an immigration detainer, you need help from an experienced immigration law team.
-Contact Lubiner, Schmidt & Palumbo LLC at (844) 288-7978 for a free consultation concerning your case today.
+Contact Lubiner, Schmidt & Palumbo LLC at (844) 288-7978 for a consultation concerning your case today.